-By sending in note with your child to the class teacher.
+By sending in note with your child.

 If you have any issues, please talk to the teacher as soon as possible.
 We take all concerns seriously and make every effort to resolve matters as quickly as possible.

 We welcome communication with our staff.
 Parents / carers can do this by contacting staff as outlined below: